Valavanca/wizard-form/README.md

 - [Heroku](https://fast-reef-61200.herokuapp.com/personal)
 - [Github pages](https://valavanca.github.io/wizard-form/personal)

-p.s Since geobytes.com has usesed http, it is necessary to download scripts manually to run the application.
-It only helps to Heroku
+p.s Since geobytes.com has used http, it is necessary to download scripts manually to run the application.
+It helps only for Heroku instance.

 ### Development server